AdobeDocs/experience-platform.en/help/data-governance/labels/api.md

 ## Getting started

-The following sections provide additional information that you will need to know in order to successfully make calls to the Schema Registry API.
+The following sections provide additional information that you will need to know in order to successfully make calls to the Dataset Service API.

 ### Reading sample API calls